reece-stephenson/grad-group7/README.md

 - Classes
     - Classes must be in separate files
     - Classes need to be in appropriate packages
--Each function should have at least one unit test, except setters and getters
+- Each function should have at least one unit test, except setters and getters
+- Comparison of strings may not use == and != operators